 - Wheelchair accessible

 - Elevator access

-- Access to large lounge area in middle of complex
+- Access to the large lounge area in the middle of the complex

 In each room